George C. Marshall High School: Band

-Theater

-Marshall High School is also home to an award-winning theater program, which won the District level competition nine years running, and won the championship at the AAA State Finals of the Virginia High School League One-Act Festival five times (2000, 2001, 2003, 2005, 2007), which is the record for most wins among all Virginia high schools.
+Marshall High School is also home to an award-winning program, which won the District level competition nine years running, and won the championship at the AAA State Finals of the Virginia High School League One-Act Festival five times (2000, 2001, 2003, 2005, 2007), which is the record for most wins among all Virginia high schools.
 Furthermore, the department is known for allowing students to perform shows with more adult themes, such as uncensored versions of Company and Chicago.

 Cyber Patriot

 The Cyber Patriot Program is sponsored by the Air Force Association.
 Competitors are given virtual machines with vulnerabilities in them.
 In the allotted amount of time, they must correctly identify and rectify all vulnerabilities, usually viruses, while maintaining critical services.
 At the national finals, the competitors also have to complete networking and digital forensics challenges.

 Marshall started its Cyber Patriot Program during the 2011-2012 school year.
 A non-affiliated company, Terrawi, provided most of the resources and training materials to help adequately prepare the teams for competition.
 The original two teams, which consisted of twelve members, placed 7th in the nation during the final round of competition.

 Of the original three teams, the Marshall Cyber Patriot Program sent two teams to the Cyber Patriot National Finals, held on March 15, 2013, at the Gaylord Hotel in Maryland.
 Both teams finished in the top 3 of the open division, along with their state rival, Chantilly High School, which placed top in the nation.
 Following the competition, the team is expected to compete in several competitions against other schools.
 Several other high schools in Fairfax County have asked the Marshall Cyber Patriot Program to help start up Cyber Patriot Programs.